Nixuge/Single-GPU-Passthrough/Windows 7.md

 # VM final configuration
-- Display VNC, set "Adress" to "All interfaces" (can change back after)
+- On VirtManager, edit the Display VNC and set "Adress" to "All interfaces" (can change back after)

 # Running the VM
-### Before running the VM, make sure to get the local ip of the computer you're making the vm on!
+### Before running the VM, make sure to note the local ip of your host machine!
 Run the vm.
 It should hang at some point on your main display.<br>
-Now, open up the VNC Client on your 2nd computer, and connect to [ip of computer running]:5900<br>
+Now, open up the VNC Client on your 2nd computer or phone, then use this ip [host ip]:5900<br>
-Download the graphics drivers:
+Download and install the graphics drivers:
 ### Nvidia:
 > https://www.nvidia.com/en-us/drivers/results/143230/
 ### AMD:
-> use version 20.4.2 of the driver (UNTESTED FOR ME)
+> use version 20.4.2 of the basic driver OR latest version of pro driver which still supports windows 7 (you'll not be able to use radeon replay etc)

-Install it.<br>
+> only if the previous option did not worked, use nimez drivers as an emergency solution (and cap some values like the clock speed with afterburner if you're planning on playing games, else the driver will just crash at any moment cause it maximizes performances at the cost of stability)

-Once it's done, when it asks you to reboot, click "reboot now", and you should boot back onto the windows 7 desktop on your main PC with your GPU.
-At this point, you're pretty much done!
+Once it's done, when it asks you to reboot, click "reboot now", you should now boot back and your monitor will work.
+At this point, you're pretty much done!<br>

 # Few tweaks